Multiday Tour

 We’re crafting a Tour for all ages to let you discover the wonders of the Islands at your own pace and curiosity level.
 Loops around at least three of the most bikeable Islands range from 33 to 55 miles with plenty of time during and after to experience savory delights, satisfying rides, and other-worldly relaxation.

-Starting on Lopez, we’ll take advantage of Washington Ferries inter-island service to also experience San Juan Island from English to American Camps, Orcas’ stunning mountain range from sleepy Deer Harbor to majestic Mt Constitution, as well as a countryside loop on Lopez.
+Starting from our base camp at Lopez Farm Cottage & Tent Camping on Lopez Island, we’ll take advantage of Washington Ferries inter-island service to also experience San Juan Island from English to American Camps, Orcas’ stunning mountain range from sleepy Deer Harbor to majestic Mt Constitution, as well as a countryside loop on Lopez.

 With three days (and an optional "on your own" fourth day) of mapped routes over three islands, cyclists may choose to ride as much or as little of the terrain as they wish.
 All will gather on Lopez for the first day’s introduction to island life and an easy warm-up ride of 37 miles.
 Whether you take an afternoon or evening ferry for Tuesday's accommodation or catch the early morning Wednesday boat from Anacortes, you’ll have plenty of time to check in, pitch a tent, or sling a hammock before the first half-day’s pedal.
 We’ll reconvene for a group supper (bbq, anyone?) and rider briefing covering the following day’s options around San Juan Island.